 June 23, 2025, 1:26 pm | Read time: 2 minutes

-For a long time, iOS has had a built-in power-saving mode that reduces performance and brightness, limits background processes, and scales back animations.
+iOS has long had an integrated power-saving mode that reduces performance and brightness, limits background processes, and scales back animations.
 However, all of this significantly restricts iPhone usage.
-The new Adaptive Power Mode–a type of intelligent energy management–aims to conserve battery life without users noticing any difference.
+The new Adaptive Power Mode–a type of intelligent energy management–aims to conserve the battery without users noticing.

 These Models Get Adaptive Power Mode